anvilproject/anvil-portal/content/learn/data-analysts/using-r-bioconductor-in-anvil.md

   <figure-styles width="400">
   ![Customize Workspace Name](_images/using-bioconductor-customize-workspace-name.png)
   </figure-styles>
-  If instead you see a 'Billing project' that is NOT deeppilots-bioconductor, or if you see something like
+  If instead, you see a 'Billing project' that is NOT deeppilots-bioconductor, or if you see something like
   <figure-styles width="400">
   ![Set up Billing Message](_images/using-bioconductor-billing-message.png)
   </figure-styles>
   then contact the workshop organizer with your AnVIL email address to be added to the deeppilots-bioconductor billing project.
 See the [Frequently Asked Questions](#frequently-asked-questions), below, for more information on billing projects.
-- Return, via the HAMBURGER menu or by clicking no the WORKSPACES element at the top of the page, to the list of WORKSPACES available to you.
+- Return, via the HAMBURGER menu or by clicking on the WORKSPACES element at the top of the page, to the list of WORKSPACES available to you.
 You'll see your own version of the workspace.
 Open it.
   <figure-styles shadowless=true>
   ![Open the Cloned Workspace](_images/using-bioconductor-open-cloned-workspace.png)
   </figure-styles>